 - Blueberries hang on the bushes in bunches, and the easiest and fastest way to pick them is hold your bucket under the branch in one hand and with your other hand, cup a ripe bunch and gently rub them with your fingers.
 Ripe berries will drop into the bucket, while unripe ones remain attached to the bush.

-- Be protected - sunscreen, hat, and clothes that can withstand some blueberry stains
+- Wear sunscreen, a hat, and clothes that can withstand some blueberry stains.

 Where to Pick Your Own Blueberries

-There are a range of options in the Boston area for you-pick blueberries, from full-service farms with play areas and petting zoos to small fields and even an equestrian farm.
+There are a range of options in the Boston area for you-pick blueberries, from full-service farms with play areas and petting zoos to small, family-run fields.

 Hours: Tue-Sat 9am-4pm

-2 acres of high-bush blueberries.
-Please call first to confirm availability.
+Doe has two acres of high-bush blueberries.
+Call ahead to confirm availability.

 Hours: Daily 9am-7pm

-The farm also has a play area with picnic tables; a Petting Farm complete with chickens, geese, bunnies (one of which runs free), goats, sheep and calves; and an ice cream stand with many flavors of Richardson's ice cream.
+The property also has a play area with picnic tables; a petting farm complete with chickens, geese, bunnies, goats, sheep and calves; and an ice cream stand with many flavors of Richardson's ice cream.

 Hours: Tues-Sat 8am-4:30pm

-8 varieties of blueberries available; containers provided.
+There are eight varieties of blueberries to pick, and containers are provided.
 Visit the barnyard animals and the farm store while you're there.
 Sandwiches and smoothies are also available for purchase.

 Hours: Tue-Sat 8am-4:30pm; Sun 8am-1pm